nchucvml/DEFNetwork/README.md

 We have already create the tfrecord of dollars in the ./tfrecord

-Place your training data in the ./trainall folder
+Place your training data in the ./trainall folder.
 Each subfolder contains the training data of the dollor in the ./trainall folder as follows:

 ![image](https://github.com/nchucvml/DEFNetwork/blob/main/trainall.PNG)